Top Attorney Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• Question: Why are you looking to leave your current position and how do you feel this position will be better?
+• Question: Why do you want to leave your current company?

 What the interviewer is looking for: